DTUWindEnergy/WindEnergyToolbox/docs/tutorials/2-creating-subordinate-excels.md

 source deactivate
 ```

+The ```export PATH``` command adds the miniconda bin directory to the path,
+which is necessary for the toolbox.
 The ```source activate wetb_py3``` and ```source deactivate``` are
 Gorm-specific commands to activate the Wind Energy Toolbox Python environment.
-Note that ```--folder``` and ```--master``` are optional flags to specify the
+The ```--folder``` and ```--master``` flags are optional flags to specify,
-name of the folder to which the subordinate Excel files should be written to
+respectively, the name of the folder to which the subordinate Excel files
-and the name of the master Excel file, respectively.
+should be written to and the name of the master Excel file.
 The default values for these two options are './' (i.e., the current
 directory) and 'DLCs.xlsx', respectively.

-This command should successfully have created a folder with all of the
+After running the commands in the above box on Gorm, you should see a folder in
-required subordinate Excel files.
+your htc directory with all of your subordinate Excel files.

 ## 3. Issues